European History Network: 3. E-learning and Digitisation

-One of the wonders of the digital age has been the proliferation of resources online, but this presents the challenge of how to maintain a profile in what can often seem like a jungle of information.
-Our Working Group has made it a priority to raise the profile of CLIOHWORLD by giving it, and its sister organisation CLIOHRES, a presence on the ubiquitous Wikipedia and creating a CLIOHWORLD page on the increasingly popular social networking site Facebook.
+The Working Group has prioritized enhancing the visibility of CLIOHWORLD and its partner organization, CLIOHRES.
+To support this initiative, we have established a presence on Wikipedia and launched a dedicated CLIOHWORLD Facebook page to facilitate broader community engagement.

 It is particularly appropriate that CLIOHWORLD should be found on both these sites, for it ties in with the project's aims to reach out across the continent, and now globally, to promote a critical understanding of European history, and to disseminate teaching materials to help learners of all ages study this topic.
 Links to the considerable resources on European history already available on the CLIOHWORLD website have been included on both pages.
 As mentioned above, a number of the other Working Groups of CLIOHWORLD expect to produce online resources related to their particular themes and links to these can be added as appropriate to Wikipedia and Facebook.